jeffjaylacs/RepData_PeerAssessment1/PA1_template.md

 * As seen from the calculations above, the 5 minute interval with the max number of steps is 835

 ## Imputing missing values
+* Strategy for imputing missing values:
+    + Replace any NA value with the average step count for that same interval across all days.
+    + For example if the 630 interval for day 1 contains NA, but the average value for the 630 interval across all other days is 100, replace NA with 100.

 ```r
 ## Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)